 It is worth noting that the motivation behind Dupré’s, Kitcher’s and Ereshefsky’s versions of pluralism is ontological not epistemological.
 Some authors (for example, Rosenberg 1994) suggest that we adopt pluralism because of our epistemological limitations.
 The world is exceedingly complex and we have limited cognitive abilities, so we should accept a plurality of simplified and inaccurate classifications of the world.
 The species pluralism offered by Dupré, Kitcher, and Ereshefsky is not epistemologically driven.
 Evolutionary theory, a well substantiated theory, tells us that the organic world is multifaceted.
 According to Dupré, Kitcher, and Ereshefsky, species pluralism is a result of a fecundity of biological forces rather than a paucity of scientific information.

 Not everyone is willing to accept species pluralism.
-Monists (for example, Sober 1984, Ghiselin 1987, Hull 1987, de Queiroz 1999, Mayden 2002, Brigandt 2003, Pigliucci 2003, and Wilkins 2003) have launched a number of objections to species pluralism.
+Monists (for example, Sober 1984, Ghiselin 1987, Hull 1987, de Queiroz 1999, Mayden 2002, Brigandt 2003, Pigliucci 2003, Wilkins 2003, and Richards 2010) have launched a number of objections to species pluralism.
 One objection centers on the type of lineage that should be accepted as species.
 Some monists allow the existence of different types of base lineages but contend that only one type of lineage should be called ‘species’ (Ghiselin 1987).
 For instance, supporters of the Biological Species Concept believe that lineages of interbreeding sexual organisms are much more important in the evolution of life on this planet (Eldredge 1985, Lee 2003, Coyne and Orr 2004).
 They argue that only the Biological Species Concept, or some interbreeding concept, should be accepted.

 However, adopting only an interbreeding approach to species has its costs: it would exclude all asexual organisms from forming species.
 Interbreeding requires the genetic contributions of two sexual organisms.
 Asexual organisms reproduce by themselves, either through cloning, vegetative means or self fertilization.
 Some reptiles and amphibians reproduce asexually.
 Many insects reproduce asexually.
 And asexuality is rampant in plants, fungi and bacteria.
 In fact, asexual reproduction is the prominent form of reproduction on Earth (Hull 1988, Templeton 1989).
 If one adopts an interbreeding approach to species, then most organisms do not form species.
 This seems a high price to pay for species monism.